Skip to main content

 4. The mobile app connects to ws://127.0.0.1:3847.

-Remote Access via Peer-to-Peer WebRTC
+Remote Access via the Relay

 Connection Fallback Order